AtmosphericIgnition/gixy/docs/en/plugins/if_is_evil.md

     }
 }

-# alias with captures isn't correcly inherited into implicit nested
+# alias with captures isn't correctly inherited into implicit nested
 # location created by if

 location ~* ^/if-and-alias/(?<file>.*) {